ooyala/ecology/README.md

 Termite can read the level via Ecology.property("logging::level"), which will give it in whatever form it appears in the JSON.
 Ecology.property("logging::extra_json_fields") would be returned as a Hash.
-You can return it as a String, Symbol, Array, Integer or Hash by supplying the :as option:
+You can return it as a String, Symbol, Array, Fixnum or Hash by supplying the :as option:

   Ecology.property("logging::info", :as => Symbol)  # :info